magizbox/operating_system/docs/linux.md

 # Modify user information
 usermod

+# change password of current user
+passwd

+# change password of any account when login as root, use command
+passwd <account name>
 ```

 ## Network

 [File Transfer](#file-transfer) | [SSH and Telnet](#ssh-and-telnet)

 ```
 # display all network ports and ip address
 ifconfig -a